 If driverless vehicles become common on California roads, the personal injury law landscape could change.
-There could be fewer cases of drivers being sued for personal injury and wrongful death.
+There could be fewer cases of drivers being sued for personal injury.
 But there could be an increase in the number of product liability lawsuits.
 While cars without drivers do not get drunk, distracted or commit other human errors, technology can and does fail.

 As these vehicles become more common, so will liability lawsuits for driverless vehicle accidents.
 In that case, it will be important to rely on an experienced personal injury law firm in Southern California such as Neale & Fhima to hold car and software manufacturers responsible for possibly defective equipment, cars or software.